hcji/ProSAP_Pages/docs/features.md

 6. The protein complex will be sorted by the changing significance, using p-value as numerical description

 7. View and save the results.
-The melting curve of proteins can be visulized by clicking the 'Show Curve' button.
+The melting curves of proteins can be visulized by clicking the 'Show Curve' button.

 8. If you want to calculate protein pair dynamic changing and/or evaluate the prediction performance of PPI, just click 'Analysis' menu, and select 'Protein pair analysis'